Boulton Paul Balliol: Design

 The Boulton Paul Balliol is an advanced trainer aircraft, being configured for use by military operators.
 In terms of its basic configuration, it was relatively traditional, featuring a conventional landing gear, of which the two main gear were retractable but the tailwheel was not.
 Having anticipated student pilots being particularly rough on the aircraft, it was designed to be both durable and as easy to maintain as possible, featuring around 40 inspection hatches, typically secured by quick-release fasteners, across the fuselage to facilitate this.
 For greater simplicity of maintenance, wherever feasible, components were designed to be interchangeable, such as the fin, tailplane, wing tanks, main gear oleos, and other elements.

 Structurally, the Balliol comprises seven main sections, three of which form the fuselage, two for the wing sections, and the remaining two for the tail unit.
 The majority of exterior covering was light alloy stressed-skin, supported by a combination of subframes and longerons, while the rear section incorporated a monocoque approach.
 Fuel was accommodated within a mixture of wing tanks and a single fuselage tank, the former being easy to remove while the wing was folded.
 For additional safety, various measures to reduce potential accident-related damage were incorporated into the design, such as the strengthened crash-resistant structure around the cockpit, and the three rubber crash skids on the underside of the fuselage to minimise damage from a wheels-up landing.

 The wings of the Balliol feature two-spar construction within an uninterrupted rigid torsion box.
 Most of the wing's structure comprised pressed light alloys, while an auxiliary spar was used to support the trailing edge skinning and flaps and the forward section accommodated the steel box wells for the retractable main undercarriage.
 The outer wings were fitted with simple dive brakes, along with conventional inner and outer split flaps that ran as far as the ailerons.
 While the starboard wing featured a single G45 cine-camera, the port wing featured a single .303 Browning machine gun.
 The wings were designed to be manually foldable, needing only two bolts to be removed, without affected the control runs.

 Production Balliols were powered by a single Rolls-Royce Merlin engine, which was fitted to the front of the aircraft.
 The engine compartment featured distinctly different construction from the rest of the aircraft, being composed of light alloys supported by steel tubing; the engine itself was mounted on three struts attached to the firewall between the compartment and the cockpit.

-The jet pipe of the turboprop engined prototype was angled downwards, running beneath the cockpit to an exhaust on the lower starboard side of the fuselage, somewhat counteracting the torque generated by the aircraft's three-bladed propeller as well as contributing roughly 20 percent of the aircraft's total static thrust.
+The jet pipe of the turboprop engined prototype was angled downwards, running beneath the cockpit to an exhaust on the lower starboard side of the fuselage, somewhat counteracting the torque generated by the aircraft's three-bladed propeller as well as contributing roughly 20 per cent of the aircraft's total static thrust.
 Access to the engine compartment was provided via numerous detachable hatches on the sides and lower portions.